 Prior to the commencement of formal bargaining for an amended collective bargaining agreement covering the mechanics and related in 2009, the Union proposed that, subject to membership ratification, United join and contribute to the WCTPT, such that the mechanics and related employees would become covered participants in that plan.
 United refused the Union's proposal.
 United's resistance in this regard was aided in no small part by a vocal group of mechanics who expressed their preference to remain covered by their defined contribution Replacement 401(k) Plan.

-They also submitted a petition to the United board of directors voicing their objection to switching from their Replacement 40l(k) Plan to any defined benefit pension plan. it did not provide the Union with a copy of the petition or indicate how many signatures were contained on it, United relied on the petition to justify its refusal to negotiate any defined benefit pension benefits for the mechanics and related employees craft.
-Notwithstanding the opposition, it had faced from management and the anti-pension mechanics and related employees, and based on demands made by the majority bargaining unit personnel to obtain pension coverage through the WCTPT, the Union continued to press for an agreement by the United to join the WCTPT.
+They also submitted a petition to the United board of directors voicing their objection to switching from their Replacement 401(k) Plan to any defined benefit pension plan.
+Although it did not provide the Union with a copy of the petition or indicate how many signatures were contained on it, United relied on the petition to justify its refusal to negotiate any defined benefit pension benefits for the mechanics and related employees craft.
+Notwithstanding the opposition it had faced from management and the anti-pension mechanics and related employees, and based on demands made by the majority bargaining unit personnel to obtain pension coverage through the WCTPT, the Union continued to press for an agreement by the United to join the WCTPT.
+United remained firm in is refusal to provide any defined benefit pensions for the bargaining unit, however, and effectively stalemated the Union's bargaining efforts to secure defined benefit pension coverage for the mechanics and related employees.